 Join us for a fascinating discussion with someone who has spent decades obsessing over research on what fosters critical thinking, engaged learning, and character development in students.
 Director of Interdisciplinary Writing and Reasoning at the University of Saint Joseph and the founder of The Critical Thinking Initiative, Dr. Steve Pearlman addresses the disheartening trend of declining critical thinking skills in secondary and higher education.
 His insights on how we can help students can become better thinkers aligns with what Maria Montessori observed and implemented a century ago.

 THURSDAY, OCTOBER 11 AT 6:30 PM IN THE CLASSROOMS

 Lower School and Elementary School parents and children are invited to visit the classrooms together.
 This night offers a chance to see what your children are doing in their classrooms, as they will have the opportunity to show you a few of their favorite activities.

-(Please sign up.
+(Please sign up at the Front Desk.
 Childcare available.)

 The Voyage is a great way to learn more about the WMS curriculum – it is an opportunity to get your hands on our educational materials.
 For a half-day, you will play the role of a student, beginning at the YCC level and sequentially proceeding through Lower School, Lower and Upper Elementary and concluding as a Middle Schooler.
 All areas of the curriculum will be available.
 This experience is a very effective way to get a strong sense for our academic program.
 We encourage parents to attend The Voyage at least once during their children’s WMS careers.